SymonRod/argos_npm_packages/README.md

 # Argos npm packages versions
-This [Argos](https://github.com/p-e-w/argos) is used to keep track of npm packages version and will notify you if a new version is released.
+This [Argos](https://github.com/p-e-w/argos) plugin is used to keep track of npm packages version and will notify you if a new version is released.

 ## Requirements